arskell/compile_time_shuffle/README.md

 # compile_time_shuffle
 constexpr c++17 random shuffle for std::array

-Otiginal array
+Example array:
 ```C++
 {1,2,3,4,5,6,7,8}
 ```

-In the example we can see the product of the algorithm by using disassemble:
+We can see the product of the algorithm by using disassemble:
 ```asm
 	.long	7
 	.long	8